: Wallowa Lake by Leon Werdinger

 Eastern Oregon

 A pristine ribbon lake with crystal-clear waters surrounded by the snowcapped Wallowa Mountains, Wallowa Lake State Park is a must-visit for all Oregonians and any visitors who can make the trip for the sheer beauty alone.
-Bring a boat for paddling, and don’t forget your swimsuit for a midpaddle dip.
-You can hike through miles of nearby trails that finish with brilliant panoramas.
-Or you can simply sit along the shore and bask in the magnificence of the towering, snowy peaks in the distance.
-Any visitors who need a hook-up site or yurt will want to make reservations ASAP, because spaces are limited.
-Campers, too, will want to plan on reserving before arriving to snag one of the highly coveted sites.
+Bring a boat for paddling, or rent your own from Wallowa Lake Marina, and don’t forget your swimsuit for a mid-paddle dip.
+You can hike through miles of nearby trails that finish with views of the towering, snowy peaks in the distance.
+Any visitors who need a hook-up site or yurt will want to make reservations, because spaces are limited.
+Campers, too, will want to reserve in advance — up to six months out for summer weekends — to snag one of the highly coveted sites.

 By Greg Vaughn